 My interests has always relied on my work with children and adolescents.
 I believe strongly that if we lay the foundation for a child to learn healthy ways to express and manage their behavior it can positively impact their view on the world around them.
 Today’s youth are dealing with pressures we never faced and at a larger scale.
 They’re bombarded with conflicting messages at school, at home and with friends.
 These messages often cause difficulty in peer relations, family, self-identity and the list goes on.
 However, I also know from personal experience that children are resilient and capable of growth given the right tools and support.

 Communities at the edge

 There are voices in America demanding to be heard and seen.
-I formed Larimar Counseling and Consulting Services as a place for all.
+I formed Larimar Counseling Services LMSW, PLLC as a place for all.
 We welcome members of the Black, Indigenous and People of Color (BIPOC), LGBTQIA and first responder community.
 Together we can foster the ability to harness our emotions and shape new realities for ourselves and our communities.